 Risk Analysis and Management

-Enterprise Architect allows risks to be modeled at the project or the element level.
-A project manager or senior analyst will typically define risks at the project level, whereas a business analyst, while they may assist with project risks, would typically record risks at the level of requirements and modular units of the system such as components.
+Enterprise Architect supports modeling risks at the project or the element level.
+A Project Manager or Senior Analyst will typically define risks at the project level, whereas a Business Analyst - while they might assist with project risks - would typically record risks at the level of Requirements and modular units of the system such as Components.

 Project Management Items

-Risks can be assigned to any element in the repository and these can be managed through the Risks Window which is part of the Project Maintenance group of windows.
+Risks can be assigned to any element in the repository.
+They can be managed through the Risks Window, which is part of the Project Maintenance group of windows.

 Learn More: Project Management Items

-A Requirements Diagram can be created and any number of Risk elements can be added to the diagram.
+A Requirements diagram can be created and any number of Risk elements can be added to the diagram.
 Modeling the risks using an element allows the Risks to be connected to other modeling elements by diagram relationships.
-This can be useful when the Risk applies to more than one elements or when it is of concern to one or more stakeholders.
+This can be useful when the Risk applies to more than one element or when it is of concern to one or more stakeholders.

 Learn More: Requirements Diagram